CHY 502 Chemistry Instructional Laboratory Leadership (1 Credit)

 An introductory course for graduate students covering the principles and applications of organotransition metal chemistry.
 Topics include coordination chemistry, group theory, organometallic reaction mechanisms, electrochemistry, photochemistry, bioinorganic chemistry, catalysis, and applications to organic synthesis.
 Includes laboratory.
-Prerequisites: CHY 252 and CHY 372 or equivalent.
+Prerequisites: CHY 252 and CHY 461 or equivalent or by permission.

 CHY 563 Inorganic Chemical Kinetics and Mechanisms (3 Credits)

 Fundamentals of inorganic chemical kinetics and reaction mechanisms.
 Prerequisite: permission.

 CHY 571 Topics in Advanced Physical Chemistry (3 credits)

 Advanced level subjects such as quantum chemistry, molecular spectroscopy, theory of solutions, statistical mechanics of mixtures, applied group theory, structure and bonding.
 Credit arranged.

 CHY 572 Molecular Spectroscopy and Dynamics (3 Credits)